simeononsecurity/simeononsecurity.ch/content/recommendations/anti-virus/index.md

 toc: true
 ---

 Rankings are based on SimeonOnSecurity's professional opinion and basic testing against malicious samples provided by [VirusTotal](https://www.virustotal.com/gui/).
-These recommendations **do not** take into account vendors privacy policies or related practicies.
+These recommendations **do not** take into account vendors privacy policies or related practicies and only cover the AV capibilities, detection, user experience, and performance.

 **Notes:**